-Summary : Embark on a voyage featuring the abundant wildlife and spectacular scenery of the Antarctic Peninsula and South Shetland Islands, including classic sites of historic and scientific interest.
+Summary : This voyage features the abundant wildlife and spectacular scenery of the Antarctic Peninsula and South Shetland Islands, including classic sites of historic and scientific interest.
 Observe penguin rookeries, old whaling stations, operational research stations, and elephant seal colonies.
 Your time in the Antarctic Peninsula region focuses on the Gerlache Strait area, where towering mountains, immense glaciers, and blue icebergs create a picture-perfect setting for incredible penguin and marine mammal encounters.
-Spot humpback, Orca, and minke whales, Adelie penguins, and whirling Antarctic petrels in their true, natural habitat.
-Along the journey, your team of expert guides and lecturers will provide context to the sites and bring alive the region's remarkable natural history.
+Spot humpback, orca, and minke whales, Adelie penguins, and whirling Antarctic petrels in their true, natural habitat.
+Along the journey, your team of experienced guides and lecturers will provide context to the sites and bring alive the region's remarkable natural history.
 This is an authentic expedition in a wilderness of epic proportions.

 Activities : Birding, Camping, Hiking, Kayaking, Photography, Triple/Quad Cabins

 Just-Released Offer Save up to 15% per person

 $7,395 to $19,995